LWFlouisa/AskPhind/CulturalStudies/creatingacommonlanguage.md

+# Things To Note When Reading
+I didn't indicate to Phind that this in regards to a fictional language I'm working on for a science fiction setting, because I felt like this would create bias in the algorithm, and I've already had enough issues with people encouraging me not to work on my conlang.

+Below is my prompts and its assessment of a common language between French and Japanese speakers.

 ## My Prompt
 I've created a Naive Bayes detection trainer for five levels of sense to nonsense.
 Assuming that the above trainer trains Naive Bayes on a dialect of French rather than Arabic: